Acclimation Hardwood Floors - How Long?

-Always follow individual manufacturer specifications that are available on their respective websites or contained within the cartons of flooring.
+Always follow individual manufacturer specifications that are available on their respective websites.
 Pulling planks from cartons days or weeks prior to installation can cause installation problems.
 Why?
 Moisture from the environment can actually swell the material ever so slightly (depending on the relative humidity) creating problems with fit of some engineered products that are milled with precision.
 Conversely, in extreme dry environments shrinkage may occur.
-Click type floating floors are very susceptible to these potential problems.

 It’s Not Just About Acclimation Either

 As today’s homes are insulated to the teeth, imbalances in moisture can happen after you move in which is not an installation failure.
 Unfortunately some inspectors that have nary a clue what may cause issues after the fact, have a bad habit of blaming the wrong party.

 Basements and crawlspaces are the biggest culprits.
 Too often we put far too much emphasis on simple acclimation and having the hardwood floor near occupancy levels.
 Yea, makes sense doesn’t it?
 But the real issue is what kind of moisture levels are maintained in the areas below and above the new floor areas.

 No, absolutely not.
 The same holds true of any out buildings, even basements.
 I’ve known some to have flooring delivered months prior to the actual installation.
 They have no interior space to store it.
 So what the heck…’let’s put it in the garage.’
 What happens?